marijnkampf/Random-Photo-Screensaver/ReadMe.txt

 It is strongly recommended to start with the complete archive which contains all dependencies, you can download this from: http://www.abscreensavers.com/abdownloads/rps/rps3.4full.zip For updates, you can simply update the RPS source files, which will be much much smaller.
+The updates are published to 	https://github.com/marijnkampf/Visual-C---Random-Photo-Screensaver
+A zipfile of the latest version can downloaded from https://github.com/marijnkampf/Visual-C---Random-Photo-Screensaver/zipball/master

 It should be a matter of unzipping the files, opening rps\RPS3.0.sln in Visual C++ 2010 and compiling for the screensaver.